 King’s Indian Attack – Model Games:

 Our stem game was played just a few days ago between GM Eduardas Rozentalis and GM Axel Smith in the Sweden team competition.
 Black employed the second system we listed above but, without noticing, he ended up in a clearly complicated position.
 See details:

-Our third game was play by GM Amin Bassem against GM Negi Parimarjan.
+Our third game was played by GM Amin Bassem against GM Negi Parimarjan.
 Amin is one of the main specialists of the King’s Indian Attack and his games can be a great source to familiarize yourself with this opening.
-In this game we have a look at other possible continuations for black.
+In this game, we have a look at other possible continuations for black.
 See details below:

 Ready to start winning games?
 Check out our store and articles:

 Thanks for reading and, as usual, feel free to leave us any feedback!